simonschoe/scraper-edgar/README.md

 python src/parsing.py extract-mda --start 2020 --end 2022 --form-type 10-k
 ```

-### Utils
+### Utilities

 1. Helper function to sample filings from each quarter for ex post validation after setting a random seed `--seed` (write to `output/sample`).
 ```sh
 python src/utils.py sample-filings --start 2020 --end 2022 --form-type 10-k --section-type item1 -N 4 --seed 2022
 ```

 2. Helper function to gather all section in one large `.txt` file, with each document being delimited by a new-line (write to `output/filings/--form-type`).
 *Note: Use `--min-sec-length` to filter out short and/or corrupt sections due to parsing errors or omittance.
 Empirically, a minimum sequence length of 2,500 (1,500) for 10-K/10-Q MD&A (Item 1) filters out most of the edge cases.*
 ```sh
 python src/utils.py gather-sections --form-type 10-k --section-type item1 --min-sec-length 1500